top of page

 Apprentices’ cars are parked in the school parking area, approximately ¼ mile from the school center.

-Outhouse: Apprentices use the school’s public composting toilet and are responsible for keeping it clean and neat.
+Apprentices use the school’s public composting toilets and are responsible for keeping them clean and neat.

-Apprentices can usually charge cell phones, laptops, headlamp batteries, etc. from the greenhouse photovoltaic system.
+Apprentices can usually charge cell phones, laptops, headlamp batteries, etc. from the classroom photovoltaic system.
 Occasionally, you will have to wait for the sun to come out again!
+There is no electricity in apprentice living spaces.

-Phone/Internet/Library: There is no cell reception here!
+Phone/Internet: There is no cell reception here!
 Depending on your carrier, service starts between 1 and 5 miles down the road.
-There is a landline phone available in the classroom.
-Internet is available at the public library in Farmington, and at the Knapp house on a limited basis.
+There is a landline phone available in the classroom (it is shared with the school and Knapp family).
+Internet is available at the public library in Farmington, and at or outside of the Knapp house.
+We are investigating having a second star-link system at the classroom and we welcome your feedback: how important is internet connectivity to you?

 Pets